 Bhatt Murphy is a London based solicitors’ firm specialising in the protection of civil liberties.
 Its web site includes a number of timelines, setting out major events in a number of areas, with links to relevant legislation and case law.
 Subjects covered include: police misconduct, tariff setting for life sentenced prisoners, deaths in custody, immigration detention, parole hearings and the prison disciplinary system.

 EIN is primarily a subscription service, providing within its members’ area information and materials on immigration, asylum and nationality law and practice in the UK for immigration law practitioners and advisors.
 The Case Law database includes full text or summaries of Immigration Tribunal determinations, Asylum Support decisions, and selected key judgments of cases in the higher English courts and other jurisdictions.
 Other databases include Legislation and a Members Resources Database, which includes extensive links to relevant documents and organisations.
 There is also a free Resources Database for non-members, aimed more broadly at anyone seeking information on immigration, asylum or refugee issues in the UK and Europe.

 The European Commission’s Directorate-General for Migration and Home Affairs, created on 1 July 2010, has two main areas of focus: European security and European migration policy.
-Policy sections on its web site include: Legal Migration; Common European Asylum System; Schengen, Borders & Visas; Organised Crime & Human Trafficking; Police Cooperation; and Securing EU Borders.
+Policy sections on its web site include: Legal Migration and Integration; Common European Asylum System; Schengen, Borders & Visas; Organised Crime & Human Trafficking; and Police Cooperation.
 In these and other sections of the site there are links to legislation.
 All relevant documents including legislation are searchable within the Documents section of the site’s “e-Library”.